schroeder-g/schroeder-g/README.md

 </a>

-If you're interested in discussing
+If you're interested in new technologies like VR, IoT, and Artificial Intelligence, follow my blog or shoot me a message at <a href="https://fourseven.xyz">fourseven.xyz</a>

 -----